bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

    You can also set up custom entitlements in a .plist file.
 3. On your own machine, use our [codesigndoc](https://github.com/bitrise-tools/codesigndoc) tool to collect the code signing files of your project.
 4. Upload the files - the .p12 certificate and the provisioning profile - to Bitrise: open the Workflow Editor of your app and upload the files on the **Code Signing** tab.
-5. Add the **Certificate and profile installer** Step to your workflow.
+5. Add the **Certificate and profile installer** Step to your Workflow.

 Read more about iOS code signing [in our guide](/code-signing/ios-code-signing/create-signed-ipa-for-xamarin/)!